idlab-discover/wasm-operator/README.md

 This prototype was initially developed by Tim Ramlot as part of his Master's dissertation.
 This prototype was later extended by Kevin Van Landuyt as part of his Master's dissertation .

+This work has been partially supported by the ELASTIC project, which received funding from the Smart Networks and Services Joint Undertaking (SNS JU) under the European Union’s Horizon Europe research and innovation programme under Grant Agreement No 101139067.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union.
+Neither the European Union nor the granting authority can be held responsible for them.